 In the Boeoticos Kephisos River basin a hydrologic model of the entire hydrologic cycle had to be developed, which was demanding due to the extended karstic activity and the intensive withdrawals for irrigation

-11) D. Koutsoyiannis, The management of the Athens water resource system 50
+{4,11} D. Koutsoyiannis, The management of the Athens water resource system 50

-3. Hydrosystem operation issues Parameterization - Simulation - Optimization
+3. Hydrosystem operation issues Parameterization - Simulation - Optimization and determine the corresponding:

 Typical problems to be answered